Eucalyptus paludicola: Description

 Eucalyptus paludicola is a tree that typically grows to a height of 12 m or a mallee to 5 m, and forms a lignotuber.
 Young plants and coppice regrowth have dull green, egg-shaped leaves that are 40-100 mm long and 28-70 mm wide.
 Adult leaves are lance-shaped to curved, the same shade of green on both sides, 80-210 mm long and 20-40 mm wide, tapering to a petiole 10-25 mm long.
 The flower buds are arranged in leaf axils, usually in groups of seven, sometimes three, on an unbranched peduncle, 5-15 mm long, the individual buds on pedicels 1-5 mm long.
 Mature buds are club-shaped, 10-13 mm long and 7-9 mm wide with a conical, rounded or beaked operculum.
 Flowering mainly occurs in spring and the flowers are creamy white.
 The fruit is a woody, cylindrical, conical or bell-shaped capsule 8-13 mm long and 9-15 mm wide with the valves near rim level or protruding slightly.

 Taxonomy

 Eucalyptus paludicola was first formally described in 1995 by Dean Nicolle in the Journal of the Adelaide Botanic Garden, from material he collected from near Mount Compass in 1992.
 The specific epithet (paludicola) is from Latin, meaning "swamp-dwelling", referring to the habitat of this eucalypt.

 Distribution and habitat

 Mount Compass swamp gum grows in seasonally swampy places, sometimes in pure stands, mainly on the eastern and southern sides of the Mount Lofty Ranges.
-A few individuals have been recorded on Kangeroo Island.
+A few individuals have been recorded on Kangaroo Island.
 It is sometimes confused with swamp gum, E. ovata subsp. ovata which grows in similar habitats but has thinner, glossy green adult leaves, smaller buds and consistently conical fruit.